JanisE/who_is_who_in_socionics/README.md

 Given a list of people names and their socionics types, adds the corresponding type in parenthesis after each occurence of a person's name on a page.

-Who is of which socionics type – you're filling in the extension's settings yourself, of course.
+Who is of which socionics type – you set it in the extension's settings yourself.
+You may also load data from a Facebook poll along with people list added manually.

-The code is built upon https://github.com/pelmers/text-rewriter mainly by removing a lot of functionality, to make it even simpler to use – for this specific use case.
+The code was initially built upon https://github.com/pelmers/text-rewriter mainly by removing a lot of functionality, to make it even simpler to use – for this specific use case.

 ## Install